 Where parts are genuinely obsolete, a boiler cover provider may no longer attend call outs to that fault.
 However many will fit customer sourced parts which can be found on ebay and other second hand sites.
 Repair or replace really depends on how long you wish to hang on to your old boiler and risk breakdown with a diminishing chance of repair.

-Efficiency is not always a reason in itself to replace an old boiler, but in some cases where the boiler is only 60-70% efficient it is a very good one (work out your boiler's efficiency with our Guide to Boiler Efficiency)
+Efficiency is not always a reason in itself to replace an old boiler, but in some cases where the boiler is only 60-70% efficiency it is a very good one (work out your boiler's efficiency with our Guide to Boiler Efficiency)